andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 ### API resources with `kubectl`

 Here is a list of all objects that are exposed by `kubectl`.
-Expect this list to change as Kuberentes continues to mature.
+Expect this list to change as Kubernetes continues to mature.

 - `all`
 - `certificatesigningrequests` or `csr`
 - `clusterrolebindings`
-- `clusterroles`
 - `clusterroles` which is only available to federation apiservers
 - `componentstatuses` or `ca`
 - `configmaps` or `cm`